Brockton High School: Other sports

 The school's mascot is the Boxer.
 The actual mascot is a dog, but the name is a pun in reference to Rocky Marciano and Marvin Hagler, two famous boxers from Brockton.
-The stadium in which the Boxers' football, field hockey, soccer, and outdoor track teams compete is named Rocky Marciano Stadium in honor of the legendary boxer.
+The stadium in which the Boxers' football, field hockey, soccer, and outdoor track teams compete is named Rocky Marciano Stadium in reference to the boxer.
 With a capacity of approximately 10,000 people, Marciano Stadium is one of the largest high school stadiums in Massachusetts and is one of the premier facilities in the state as well.
 The stadium also plays host to numerous Massachusetts high school football state playoff games, including the sectional and regional finals.

 The BHS baseball team plays their home games at Campanelli Stadium, constructed in 2002.

 In 2012, a nearly 30-foot-tall bronze statue of Rocky Marciano was erected outside the north end of the stadium as a tribute to the boxer.